CESNET/du-docs/docs/nextflow.md

 `workDir` for the parallel runs.

-You need to keep the file in the current directory where the `nextflow` command is run.
+You need to keep the file in the current directory where the `nextflow` command is run and it has to be named `nextflow.config`.

-To instruct the Nextflow to run the pipeline in Kubernetes, you can run the following command:
+To instruct the Nextflow to run the `hello` pipeline in Kubernetes, you can run the following command:
 ```
 nextflow kuberun hello -pod-image 'cerit.io/nextflow:21.09.1' -v PVC:/mnt